-Boutique guesthouse: Rose and Crown Guesthouse.
+Boutique guesthouse: Rose and Crown Stoke Newington.
 Superbly placed above a splendid neighbourhood pub opposite Clissold Park, on a lively street lined with quirky shops, restaurants and bars, the boutique rooms here are chic and luxurious.

 Brick Lane, East London © S J Francis/Shutterstock

 The South Bank holds some of London’s most popular tourist attractions, including the London Eye and, further south, the impressive Imperial War Museum.
 The wide, traffic-free path by the river makes it a pleasure to explore by foot, and there are often events and festivals going on.

 Heading on to Southwark, further east, you’ll come to the Tate Modern, Shakespeare’s Globe Theatre and the soaring Shard.
 As the streets become more residential moving southeast, attractions become largely epicurean: Borough market is the biggest draw for gourmets, but Bermondsey and Maltby streets are both de rigueur destinations for foodies in the know.

 Budget minimalism: Premier Inn London Southwark - Tate Modern.
 Clean comfortable rooms and down-to-earth pricing policy have made this hotel a budget favourite.
 Great location to Borough Market and the Tate Modern.